U5B/MonumentaRP-NoOptiFine/README.md

 Made for 1.18.2 Fabric
 Built on Monumenta RP v3.6.0

-Contributors:
+**Contributors:**
 usb#3568
-Vladomeme#2984 (literally the maintainer of this resourcepack now)
+Vladomeme#2984 (Literally the maintainer of this resourcepack now)
 Noelle#7956 (Resource Pack Lead, helped with finding solutions to bugs)
 fron#0019 (Reporting a bunch of bugs)
 JuceDoesThings#2020 (Messing with villager models to not be headless)

-Changes:
+**Changes:**
 Moved /assets/optifine/mob to /assets/minecraft/textures/entity
 Moved /assets/minecraft/optifine/cem to /assets/dorianpb/cem
-Messed around with villager.jem to fix NPC player models. (moved head vertex to head) [Thanks JuceDoesThings#2020 and Valdomeme#2984]
-Fixed Giant texture...
-[Thanks Valdomeme#2984]
 Fixed untextured parrots in guis (path for parrots was moved) [Thanks fron#0019 and Noelle#7956]
-Fixed untextured crossbows, bows, and guns (path was not set properly) [Thanks Vladomeme#2984]
+Fixed untextured crossbows, bows, and guns (model overrides were not set properly)
-Fixed spiky tesseracts (texture path was causing issues) [Thanks Vladomeme#2984]
+Fixed various items (including tesseracts) that specified texture in .properties file while actually using multiple textures in linked model (removed texture assignment from .properties)
-Fixed Giant model (added model parts) [Thanks Vladomeme#2984]
+Fixed Giant model (added model parts identical to vanilla)
-Fixed villager model for v3.3.0 (details in the .jem file) [Thanks Vladomeme#2984]

-Broken Things:
-Parrots on shoulders are not textured (ETF fix)...
-Tridents are not textured (requires hacky workaround)...

-Thanks:
+Fixed Villager model by adding missing uv elements (ignored by optifine for some reason) and mirroring some up/down uv elements (CEM bug)
+Added texture files for entities with different states (angry wolfs, bees etc.)
+Fixed all broken paths (paths using non-vanilla allowed characters)

+**Broken Things:**
+Tridents are not textured with the latest version of CIT Resewn (Could use old version linked in the wiki above)

-Thanks to the Monumenta RP creators for making the pack and having to deal with OptiFine jank.
+**Thanks to the Monumenta RP creators for making the pack and having to deal with OptiFine jank.**
-Thanks to you for testing my pack edit...